madisonjordan/aws-bootcamp-cruddur-2023/journal/week2.md

 #### Key Takeaways
 <!-- Key takeaways for this week -->
-Honeycomb:
+Tracing:
 - In Honeycomb, the `OTLPSpanExporter()` function is responsible for parsing the configuration for where to send the send the spans used such as the Endpoint and Headers that contain the Honeycomb API key, which we have set as environment variables for it to parse instead of setting explicitly in the code.
+   - In general, it might be better to explictly set your configuration in the code rather than have it read from the environment variables in case the environment variables are not set and will fail to provide your intended traces.
-- Better NOT to set a universal service name for Honeycomb and have names for each service to see which service is not functioning as intended when data is sent.
+- Better NOT to set a universal service name and have names for each service to see which service is not functioning as intended when data is sent.

 Docker:
 - When using Docker containers in an enterprise setting, you often have a development image, which has all the tools you need for development in it (e.g. one based of Ubuntu for a full operating system), and a slimmer production image, which has only what is necessary and removes tools that you don't need that could make the image less secure (e.g. one based on alpine).
 They are optimized for different purposes.